elasticdog/transcrypt/README.md

   plain text files staged by tools that do not respect the .gitattribute filters Transcrypt needs to do its job.

+- Add --upgrade command to apply the latest transcrypt scripts in the repository without changing its configuration settings.

 - Add functional tests.